chjiao/PEHaplo/README.md

 4. Install [Readjoiner](http://www.zbh.uni-hamburg.de/forschung/gi/software/readjoiner.html), so that readjoiner is in your path
 5. Install [Apsp](https://github.com/chjiao/Apsp), so that Apsp is in your path
 6. Install [SGA](https://github.com/jts/sga), so that sga is in your path
-7. Install [Samtools](http://samtools.sourceforge.net/), so that samtools in in your path
+7. Install [Samtools](http://samtools.sourceforge.net/), so that samtools is in your path

 For contigs correction based on alignment:
 [Bowtie2](http://bowtie-bio.sourceforge.net/bowtie2/index.shtml) is required in your path